CtrlK

 Progressive Disclosure

-All content is inlined in a single monolithic file with no references to external files.
-The six templates, evaluation code, and best practices could easily be split into separate reference files (e.g., CHUNKING.md, EVALUATION.md, MODELS.md) with a concise overview in the main skill.
-The current structure forces loading hundreds of lines of code templates regardless of the specific task.
+All content is inlined in a single monolithic file with no references to supporting files.
+The six large templates, evaluation code, and best practices could easily be split into separate referenced files.
+For a skill this large, the lack of any progressive disclosure structure is a significant weakness.

 1 / 3